rayouaz/crypto-safe-self-custody/README.md

 # TL;DR
 - You receive 2 cryptographic (pair of) keys to manage funds through a smart-contract.
 - A service provider keeps one of them.
 - The authority of spending funds is linked to the other key.
-If you loose it or if it was stolen, the service provider can provide you another key to spend the funds.
+If you loose it or if it was stolen, the service provider can provide you another key to spend the funds and block the previous one.
 - To protect yourself from malicious service provider, you can prevent any action of the provider if you have both keys.

 # Introduction